 - Salt: Added during the cooking process, and you can always add more once it’s done if you think it needs more.

-1. Rinse and toast: Rinse the rice under running water until the water runs clear, then saute it in hot oil until the rice begins to lightly brown and get toasted.
+Rinse and toast: Rinse the rice under running water until the water runs clear, then saute it in hot oil until the rice begins to brown lightly and gets toasted.

 Frequently Asked Questions